EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Related Work

-Human mobility has been analyzed by using big trajectory data such as GPS data from mobile phones or taxis.
-Researchers have proposed a family of algorithms to efficiently identify different patterns from a large trajectory database, such as ``Convoy'' \cite{jeung2008discovery}, ``Swarm'' \cite{li2010swarm}, and ``Gathering'' \cite{zheng2013online}.
-A robust and fast algorithm was proposed to discover similar trajectories given on the query trajectory \cite{chen2005robust}.
-At the same time, mobility simulation at a citywide level has been a major challenge since the last decade.
+Mobility simulation at the citywide level has been a major challenge in the last decade.
 The Brinkhoff generator \cite{brinkhoff2002framework} was proposed to generate and simulate network-based trajectories given the road network of a city.
-MNTG \cite{mokbel2013mntg} extends the Brinkhoff generator \cite{brinkhoff2002framework} to a web-based traffic generator.
+MNTG \cite{mokbel2013mntg} extended the Brinkhoff generator \cite{brinkhoff2002framework} to a web-based traffic generator.
 SUMO \cite{behrisch2011sumo} can simulate human mobility in a large urban area.
-Multi-agent transport simulation (MATSim) \cite{horni2016multi} is a state-of-the-art solution for citywide traffic simulation in the field of transportation engineering.

-By employing the machine learning technologies, data-driven methodologies have been proposed for mobility simulation or generation for a large urban area \cite{baratchi2014hierarchical,yin2017generative,ouyang2018non,kang2020trag}.
-In addition, a human mobility simulator was specifically developed for disaster situations (i.e., the 2011 Great East Japan Earthquake)\cite{song2015simulator,fan2016citycoupling}.
-Although these studies could be applied to simulate citywide human mobility in normal or emergency situations, the simulation or generation of citywide human mobility under different restriction policies in an epidemic or pandemic situation has not yet been reported.
-Motivated to address this shortcoming, we propose a novel replacement-based mobility generation mechanism.
+Multi-agent transport simulation (MATSim) \cite{horni2016multi} is a state-of-the-art solution for citywide traffic simulations in the field of transportation engineering.
+In addition, data-driven mobility simulation/generation has been proposed for the large urban area \cite{baratchi2014hierarchical,ouyang2018non,kang2020trag,song2015simulator}.
+Although these studies can be applied to simulate citywide human mobility in normal or emergency situations, the simulation or generation of citywide human mobility under different restriction policies in an epidemic or pandemic situation has not yet been reported.
+To address this shortcoming, here, a novel replacement-based mobility generation strategy is proposed.